circuiting/opforth/README.md

-Opforth README
+## Opforth

-Opforth is a project under development that aims to be an implementation of the ANS Forth language.
+Opforth is a work in progress to create an implementation of the ANS Forth language.

 Author: Carlton Himes <mail@opforth.com>